renpy/renpy/sphinx/source/web.rst

 server serves .wasm files using the application/wasm MIME type.
 Doing so will make the game load faster, and prevent a warning from happening.

+Some web hosts may reject the game.zip file.
+In that case, rename it to game.data, and edit index.html to change game.zip to game.data.

 .. _web-presplash:

 Presplash